FACT (Families and Carers Together) Bucks

 The Steering Group meets monthly to manage the Charity; to co-ordinate parent participation; and to plan events.
 It also meets twice a year with a wider group of parents who represent the Charity on various bodies; twice a year with professionals to facilitate dialogue and encourage co-production; and also with representatives of Buckinghamshire County Council SEND & Commissioning teams, as well as BUCKS SENDIAS to ensure effective co-ordination of activities.

 The Charity is a member of the National Network of Parent Carer Forums.
 We attend regular meetings for our area, discussing various topics matters with other parent carer forums.
-We alternate hosting these meetings and continue to offer support to other forums.
+We provide financial administration for the South East Region and continue to offer support to other forums.

-In the year ending 31st March 2016, the Charity received grants from the Department of Education (through a scheme administered by Contact a Family) and Buckinghamshire County Council.
+In the year ending 31st March 2017, the Charity received grants from the Department of Education (through a scheme administered by Contact) and Buckinghamshire County Council.
 It did not undertake any fundraising.

 The main items of expenditure were payments to parent carers for their time and expenses in participation and/or co-production; the administration of the Charity; the provision of a website; training of parents to participate and the staging of certain events.

-The Charity has adopted Financial Control, Safeguarding and Equality & Inclusion policies in accordance with best practice guidance from Contact a Family and the National Network of Parent Carer Forums
+The Charity has adopted Financial Control, Safeguarding and Equality & Inclusion policies in accordance with best practice guidance from Contact and the National Network of Parent Carer Forums

-The Charity has a very effective Steering Group as well as a well-trained and connected wider group engaged in parent participation.
-This has enabled us to ensure that we take every opportunity to make the voice of parent carers heard in the most co-ordinated and effective manner possible using the skills of the members to maximum effect.
+The Charity has a small but very effective Steering Group as well as a well-trained and connected wider group engaged in parent participation.
+This has enabled us to a great extent to ensure that we take every opportunity to make the voice of parent carers heard in the most co-ordinated and effective manner possible using the skills of the members to maximum effect.
+However, there are increasing opportunities and our ability to make most use of them will only be possible if more parents offer to help.

-We continue to maintain a website providing regular updates to our members and others without the need to direct all of these through a third party.
-We have initiated, very recently, a closed Facebook page, which we are learning to use as part of our range of communication tools.
-We continue to update our publicity material; have issued two newsletters; taken advertising space within a County magazine for Carers; and contributed to the County SEND newsletter to schools and SEND parents.
+Whilst we maintain a website providing information to our members and others without the need to direct all of these through a third party and we have a closed Facebook page, we are aware that more time is needed to develop these online resources and that during this last year we have left too much to other groups such as SENDIAS to keep parents informed of key developments.
+Once again, there is a need for additional help in this key area.
+We also continue, when possible, to update our publicity material; we have issued two newsletters; taken advertising space within a County magazine for Carers; and contributed to the County SEND newsletter to schools and SEND parents.

-We have provided members for co-production of Local Offer; EHC Plans; Personal Budgets; re-commissioning of therapies; home to school transport & a personal budget for it, as well as Post 16/Transitions.
-We have provided members for the SEND Board; SALT Stakeholders; Carers Bucks; Bucks SENDIAS; Short Breaks PAG; and Autism Board.
+We have provided members for co-production of Local Offer; Personal Budgets; re-commissioning of therapies; home to school transport & a personal budget for it, as well as Post 16/Transitions.
+We have provided members for the SEND Board; SALT Stakeholders; Carers Partnership Board; Bucks SENDIAS; Short Breaks PAG; CAMHS PAG and Autism Partnership Board.

-We participated in a County wide conference for SENDCOs and other professionals on the SEND reforms; participated in the open meetings of BUCKS Healthwatch (including a presentation on SEND CYP mental health); had stands at the county Autism conference and a transitions event at Heritage House; and we held a day conference on mental health.
+We participated in a County wide conference for SENDCOs and other professionals on the SEND reforms; participated in the open meetings of Bucks Healthwatch; had stands at third party events to raise awareness of our work; and we held a day conference on social care.

 We have participated in national and Champion training events for SEND reforms (often the only parent reps); we have attended national and regional NNPCF events; and we are actively promoting the development of a regional gathering of parent and professional representatives to develop local coproduction at a more strategic regional level.
-We took responsibility for regional funds in September.
+The introduction of the inspection of SEND provision by the DfE through OFSTED/CQC has most certainly increased the interest in and willingness to share good practice about coproduction at a regional level.

 We have used our membership places on the SEND Board, Autism Partnership Board and the SENDIAS Steering Group to further the aims of the charity.
 Within the SEND Board we have sought to ensure that there is continued dialogue and coordinated working between those within the Local Area with a responsibility for providing support to SEND CYP.
-We also made clear representation to the County Council about the budget cuts to services relating to children and young people especially Children’s Centres and Short Breaks.
-Whilst we were unable to secure a change in policy, we did have an acknowledgement that dialogue with parent carers before cuts are proposed would enable the Council to benefit from our unique perspective of their impact.
-We have also been active in the Autism Partnership Board and have welcomed a renewed interest in and commitment to a CYP strategy for Autism.
+We have also been active in the Autism Partnership Board and have welcomed a renewed commitment to a CYP strategy for Autism.

 We declare that we have had due regard to the Charity Commission guidance on public benefit in exercising our power and duties.